Chicken chilaquiles verde use up leftover chicken and tortillas all tossed in a comforting green salsa and cooked on the grill.

 Fried eggs, in my opinion, are essential to making this dish over the top, so don’t skip them.
 Actually, you can cook them on top of the chilaquiles themselves and not even worry about having another pan on hand.
 However, if you want perfectly fried eggs, cooking them in their own pan may be your best bet.
 Otherwise, crack that baby on top and let it firm up under the heat of the grill.

-Lastly, chilaquiles are made for toppings like sliced avocado, fresh cilantro, crumble cotija, rashies, scallions, pico de gallo, and pretty much any other Latin topping you can imagine.
+Lastly, chilaquiles verde make perfect vehicles for toppings like sliced avocado, fresh cilantro, crumble cotija, rashies, scallions, pico de gallo, and pretty much any other Latin topping you can imagine.
 If you really want to stretch the value and make this a hearty meal, add frijoles too!
 If anything you will earn some bonus points from me.

 Chilaquiles Verde with Chicken and Chipotle Crema